 - Eventually, the Format Axis window appears on the right side of the Excel worksheet.
 Move to Axis Options there.

-Read More: How to Format Data Series in Excel (with Easy Steps)
+Read More: How to Change X-Axis Values in Excel

 Step 3: Select the Date Axis